delfick/credo/README.rst

-The ``account_id`` is a file with one line containing "<account_id>,<fingerprint>,<signature>" where the fingerprint and signature is used to verify that one of your private keys recorded this account_id.
-This is to ensure that the credentials found in credentials.json do actually belong to this account.
+The ``account_id`` is a file with one line containing "<account_id>,<fingerprint>,<signature>" where the fingerprint and signature is used to verify that one of your private keys recorded this account_id under this account and repository.
+This is to ensure that the credentials found in credentials.json do actually belong to this account and repo.

 The ``credentials.json`` contains the credentials encrypted with each public key it knows about and a signature used to verify that the credentials were written